-We have a 7 days in Germany itinerary crafted specially for those who would like to explore the best of the country in an easy manner.
+We have a Germany itinerary 7 days crafted specially for those who would like to explore the best of the country in an easy manner.

-Whilst Germany has some of the world’s best transportation systems, hold your horses before you pre-plan your 7 days in Germany itinerary and book all your train to and fro in one go!
+Whilst Germany has some of the world’s best transportation systems, hold your horses before you pre-plan your Germany itinerary 7 days trip and book all your train to and fro in one go!
 Just like any other country, Germany is full of surprises and you may end up missing out on some fun if you decide to go in too stringent with your plans.
 Our recommendation?
 Try getting a Eurail Pass instead.

 You have the luxury of getting on the train anywhere and at any given time, minus the effort of buying a ticket every single time at the counter.
 Plus, a Eurail Pass in Germany can help you be spontaneous and flexible with your plans- after all, what’s the fun if your itinerary bogs you down?